Blog | 25 Dec 2025

 Tax Instalments

 Review your tax instalment payments to avoid interest and penalties.
-Currently, CRA is charging interest on late payments at a rate of 9%.
+You could also check any required instalments on your CRA MyAccount.
+Currently, CRA is charging interest on late payments at a rate of 7%.

 Review Tax Documents